casper-schutte/ReciMap/README.md

 13 - ('Chr5', 2241, 5172)
 ```
 The numerical labels of the blocks represent the order of the blocks in the OTHER genome.
 For example,
-the block labelled "12" is located between blocks 11 and 13 in the other genome.
+the block labelled "12" is located between blocks 9 and 10.
+This is due to a rearrangement event as in the reference
+genome it was the 12th block, located between blocks 11 and 13.

+The blocks labelled "n" are blocks whose synteny could not be established.
+This is often due to duplication events,
+which do not leave a clear border.

 For more information on the rearrangement border, an
 output file called "output.txt" will be left by the pipeline, giving more detail on each identified rearrangement border